History of science and technology in China: People's Republic of China

+From 1975, science and technology was one of the Four Modernizations, and its high-speed development was declared essential to all national economic development by Deng Xiaoping.
+Other civilian technologies such as superconductivity and high-yield hybrid rice led to new developments due to the application of science to industry and foreign technology transfer.

+In March 1986, China launched a large-scale technology development plan, the 863 Project.

 As the People's Republic of China becomes better connected to the global economy, the government has placed more emphasis on science and technology.
 This has led to increases in funding, improved scientific structure, and more money for research.
 These factors have led to advancements in agriculture, medicine, genetics, and global change.
 In 2003, the Chinese space program allowed China to become the third country to send humans into space, and ambition to put a man on mars by 2030.
 In the 2000s and 2010s, China became a top scientific and industrial power in more advanced fields such as super computing, artificial intelligence, bullet trains, aeronautics, nuclear physics researches and other fields.

+In 2006, China established the Medium to Long-Term Plan for the Development of Science and Technology.
+Prior national science and technology plans like the 863 Program and the 973 Project had promoted basic scientific research whereas the Medium to Long-Term Plan focused on promoting seven industries deemed strategically significant.

+In 2014, the China Integrated Circuit Industry Investment Fund was established in an effort to reduce dependence on foreign semiconductor companies.

 In 2016, China became the country with the highest science output, as measured in publications.
 While the US had been the biggest producer of scientific studies until then, China published 426,000 studies in 2016 while the US published 409,000.
 However, the numbers are somewhat relative, as it also depends how authorship on international collaborations is counted (e.g. if one paper is counted per person or whether authorship is split among authors).
+In 2022, China passed both the US and the European Union in the number of high-impact papers published.
+As of 2024, the Nature Index ranks seven Chinese universities or institutions in the global top ten for volume of research output.
+The Leiden Ranking rates six in the global top ten.